Richkwokkk/Multi-Threaded-Network-Server-for-Pattern-Analysis/README.md

 The test script will:
 - Check if the specified port is in use and kill any existing process using it
 - Start the server
-- Send content from multiple text files (located in a `books/` directory) to simulate clients
+- Send content from multiple text files (located in the `books/` directory) to simulate clients
-- Stop the server after all clients have finished sending data
+- Continue running the server after all clients have finished sending data

+3. To stop the server, use Ctrl+C in the terminal where the test script is running.

-Note: Ensure you have the necessary text files in the `books/` directory before running the test script.
+Note: Ensure you have the necessary text files (book1.txt, book2.txt, etc.) in the `books/` directory before running the test script.